Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 -   Get a response from the URL,

 -   Retrieve the data in JSON form.

+#### Text Analysis

+In the Text Analysis notebook, you will use the data that you pulled from the PatentsView API in the API notebook to find topics from patent abstracts.
+This will involve going through every step of the process, from extracting the data to cleaning and preparing to using topic modeling algorithms.
+In this workbook, you will learn how to:

+- Clean and prepare text data,

+- Apply Latent Dirichlet Allocation for topic modeling,

+- Improve and iterate models to focus in on identified topics.

 #### Machine Learning -- Creating Labels